Dell OptiPlex 380

 It’s a classic example of a machine that makes more sense when judged by capability, not appearance.

-• CPU: Intel Core 2 Duo (commonly E7xxx / E8xxx)
+• CPU: Intel Core 2 Duo (commonly E7xxx or E8xxx series)

-• Chipset: Intel G41 + ICH7 southbridge
+• Chipset: Intel G41 with ICH7 southbridge

-• Memory: DDR3 (officially up to 4GB)
+• Memory: DDR3 (officially supported up to 4GB)

-• Storage: SATA (HDD or SSD via SATA)
+• Storage: SATA hard drive or SSD

 • Optical: DVD-ROM or DVD-RW